mjfwalsh/lemmini/README.md

 The Lemmini official website, along with Volker Oth's build and links to the original source code are at: http://lemmini.de

-MicroMod and GifEncoder are both released under Three-Clause BSD Licenses:
+MicroMod and GifEncoder are both released under three-clause BSD Licenses:

 GifEncoder Library: Copyright (C)1996,1998 by Jef Poskanzer <jef@mail.acme.com>.
 All rights reserved.